Hnn3y/Code_Challenge_V2/README.md

 # Day 6: Structure a webpage and add styling

 # Day 7: Style different section of a webapge using CSS selectors

+# Day 8: CSS box Mode; Use box models to style a website